Garlic Parm Chicken Wings (w/ Blue Cheese)

 Now that the wings are tossed and the blue cheese dressing is ready, it’s time to serve!
 Arrange the crispy garlic Parmesan wings on a platter, and garnish with freshly chopped parsley for a pop of color and freshness.
 Serve with a side of homemade blue cheese dressing for dipping.

-GPW Garlic parm wings
+GPW Garlic Parm Wings

 Tips for Perfect Wings: